microsoft/hlsl-specs/proposals/0002-cxx-attributes.md

 > implementation is allowed to ignore without diagnosing.

 Each attribute may specify specific behavior for parsing attribute arguments.
-Any attribute that does not specify specific behavior shall be parsed with the general behavior described here.
+Any attribute that does not specify specific parsing behavior shall be parsed with the general behavior described here.

+> Note: The clause above enables attributes like the clang availability
+> attribute which supports named parameters (e.g.
+> `[[clang::availability(shadermodel, introduced=6.3)]]`), HLSL has a use for
+> similar functionality.

 An empty attribute specifier has no effect.
 The order in which attributes applied to the same source construct are written shall not be significant.
 When